-BIO 112-Introduction to College Biology with Lab
+BIO 103/101-Introduction to College Biology with Lah

-Five hours of college credit are available from SFCC for BIO 112 for students who meet eligibility requirements.
+Four hours of college credit are available from MO Baptist University for BIO 103/101 for students who meet eligibility requirements.
+This course fulfills the Core 42 requirement of a lab science.